Skip to content

 • Expired insurance certificates that do not cover the contract period

-• HMRC tax certificates requested too early, expiring before contract award
+• CRA tax compliance certificates requested too early, expiring before contract award

-• Financial statements that do not meet the minimum turnover threshold specified in the SQ
+• Financial statements that do not meet the minimum net worth or turnover threshold specified in the bid solicitation

 Automating Procurement Document Verification

-Automated document verification tools can extract key data fields (company registration numbers, policy dates, coverage amounts, accreditation expiry dates), validate them against public registers, and flag discrepancies for human review.
+Automated document verification tools can extract key data fields (company registration numbers, policy dates, coverage amounts, certification expiry dates), validate them against public registries, and flag discrepancies for human review.
 CheckFile.ai provides automated verification of supplier certificates and compliance documents, with structured data extraction and real-time validation against authoritative sources.

-Integrating automated checks into the tender evaluation workflow allows procurement teams to focus on the qualitative assessment of bids while maintaining the documentary rigour required by the regulations.
+Integrating automated checks into the tender evaluation workflow allows procurement teams to focus on the qualitative assessment of bids while maintaining the documentary rigour required by federal and provincial procurement rules.

 For a broader view of document verification across regulated industries, see our industry verification guide.
 For supplier compliance beyond procurement, our vendor compliance certificate verification article covers ongoing supplier management.
 The complete KYB guide addresses business entity verification from onboarding to monitoring.
 View our pricing for solutions tailored to public sector volumes.